jgensler8/docker-capsh/README.md

 # docker-capsh
 Try out capsh in a Dockerfile!
+By default, Ubuntu comes with capsh but I have downloaded and `make`-ed the latest version for completeness (and reference).

 [![Build Status](https://travis-ci.org/jgensler8/docker-capsh.svg?branch=master)](https://travis-ci.org/jgensler8/docker-capsh)